1. Why did you leave India?

 b)Its market - current and future

-c) Its global intellect particularly philosophical, logical and higher
+c) Its global intellect particularly philosophical, logical and higher knowledge areas

 9. What do you think are the biggest problems facing India? (max 3)

-a) Corruption.
+a) Corruption

 b) Lack of drive and clear understanding amongst many leaders at all levels